 Banque de cellules leucémiques du Québec, Canada

 Objective: The Quebec Leukemia Cell Bank (BCLQ, www.bclq.org) is a provincial program funded by the Cancer Research Network of the Fonds de la Recherche du Québec en Santé (FRQS).
 It groups together hematologists, researchers and clinical scientists from Quebec universities (including Université Laval, McGill, Sherbrooke, Montréal) and affiliated research centers.
 The cell bank has been in operation since 2001.The primary objective of the Quebec Leukemia Cell Bank is to support basic, translational and clinical research in hematological cancers.
-This infrastructure also provides services in cancer cytogenetics and a training program in leukemia and cancer cytogenetics.
-Blood tumors studied include mostly acute and chronic leukemias but also myelodysplastic syndromes, myelomas, and lymphoproliferative syndromes.
-These specimens are characterized by morphology, cytochemistry, immunonophenotyping (by flow cytometry), cytogenetics (G-banding and FISH), and are cryopreserved to allow for highly specialized studies.
-The normal DNA extracted from buccal swabs or saliva is preserved for each sample stored in the bank.
-Data including all laboratory tests and clinical parameters for each sample are indexed in a computerized databank.
-The cell bank receives annually 200 specimens of malignant blood diseases from ten university and regional hospitals.
-To date, more than 1500 samples of hematologic cancers have been collected with informed consent.
+Blood tumors studied include mostly acute leukemias but also chronic myeloid leukemias, myelodysplastic syndromes, myelomas, and lymphoproliferative syndromes.
+These specimens are characterized by morphology, immunonophenotyping by flow cytometry, standard and molecular cytogenetics/cytogenomics, mutation profiling and are cryopreserved to allow for highly specialized studies.
+The normal DNA extracted from buccal swabs or saliva is preserved for the majority of samples stored in the biobank.
+Data including laboratory tests and clinical parameters for each sample are indexed in a computerized databank.
+The cell bank receives annually 150 specimens of malignant blood diseases from ten hospitals.
+To date, more than 2500 samples of hematologic cancers have been collected with informed consent.
 The Scientific Committee evaluates applications for samples submitted to the Quebec Leukemia Cell Bank.
-Since opening to researchers in 2003, approximately 15-20 research projects per year and several researchers have benefited from this infrastructure.
+Since opening to researchers in 2003, several researchers have benefited from this infrastructure.

 |Registered Biobank Name||Banque de cellules leucémiques du Québec (BCLQ)|